BU-DiSC/PIO-model/README.md

 # pio_benchmark

-Currently it only includes the scripts to run using fio.
+Currently it only includes some sample scripts to run the benchmark using fio.
+Note that we used numerous scripts for our experiments which is not included here.
+However the basic script is there.
+Please go over the readme.txt inside the 'fio' directory to understand how to run.

-Please go over the readme.txt inside fio directory to understand how to run.
+We will soon include our microbenchmarking infastructure to this repo as well.